almereyda/awesome-starred/README.md

 - [thefinn93/signald](https://github.com/thefinn93/signald) - A daemon that facilitates communication over Signal.
 This repo is a mirror, please send issues and contributions to GitLab
 - [SPARQL-Anything/sparql.anything](https://github.com/SPARQL-Anything/sparql.anything) - SPARQL Anything is a system for Semantic Web re-engineering that allows users to ... query anything with SPARQL.
 - [esscue23/Signal-Android](https://github.com/esscue23/Signal-Android) - A private messenger for Android.
-- [dita-ot/dita-ot](https://github.com/dita-ot/dita-ot) - DITA Open Toolkit — the open-source XML publishing engine for content authored in the Darwin Information Typing Architecture.
+- [dita-ot/dita-ot](https://github.com/dita-ot/dita-ot) - DITA Open Toolkit — the open-source publishing engine for content authored in the Darwin Information Typing Architecture.
 - [guardianproject/haven](https://github.com/guardianproject/haven) - Haven is for people who need a way to protect their personal spaces and possessions without compromising their own privacy, through an Android app and on-device sensors
 - [nla/httrack2warc](https://github.com/nla/httrack2warc) - Converts HTTrack crawls to WARC files
 - [rstudio/rstudio](https://github.com/rstudio/rstudio) - RStudio is an integrated development environment (IDE) for R